Recently I’ve fallen into the trap that if I don’t do something today then I’ll just do it tomorrow or the next day.

 At the beginning of this holiday I decided I would work in my mother’s office to earn some extra money and gain some experience in the running of a business.
 Instead?
 I found myself making plans to go out with friends.
 I made excuses.
 I began watching a new tv show.
 I didn’t put in the work I said I would, thinking I could always do it next holiday or next week.

 Too often we let ourselves procrastinate, we put something off so often and for so long that eventually we just forget about it and do something else.
-It isn’t a good mindset to get stuck in as it will effect us later on in life.
+It isn’t a good mindset to get stuck in as it will affect us later on in life.
 At the age of 16 I have realised that if I don’t do something now, if I procrastinate now, I will carry those thoughts with me into the future.
-It will effect your work.
+It will affect your work.

 Want to be an author?
 I’ll just write that chapter later.

 Want to be a chef?
 I’ll practice that recipe tomorrow.

 Want to be a CEO?
 I have plenty of time to get the expertise needed.